Luca-Terrazzan/DigitalBank/README.md

 * If the Digital Bank_ app is not available, be sure to check if it's activated as a lightning app
 * Adjust any Field Level Security settings that might miss from the Admin/System Administrator profile (this is actually a bug in the profile naming).

-## Manual Steps
-Each manual step required to fix the deploy afterwards goes here

-add manually FinServ objects to package.xml if you added some custom fields to them

-Activate bitbucket-pipelines.yml